matheuspaz/matheuspaz/README.md

 ### About Me

 - 🧑🏼‍💻 Software Engineer with 12 years of experience.
-- 👨🏼‍🎓 Student of Computer Science.
+- 👨🏼‍🎓 Computer Science Student.
 - 🗂️ I've worked on lot of context like Payments, Education, Marketing Agencies.
 - 🤓 Linux user.
 - 🏆 Soccer Player, Guitar Musician and Enterpreuner on free hours.